• Stories by Subject

 The Lake County Captains are the Class-A affiliate of the Cleveland Indians.
 For more information, visit the Captains’ website at www.CaptainsBaseball.com, Facebook page at www.Facebook.com/CaptainsBaseball, Twitter @LCCaptains and Instagram @LCCaptains.
 Fans can also get the latest Captains news and offers by signing up for the Captains’ newsletter, The Anchor.

-Tagged as : Cleveland Indians, Discounted Tickets, Donations, Lake County Captains, Midwest League, Ohio, Supporting the Community, United Way { }
+Tagged as : Cleveland Indians, COVID-19, Discounted Tickets, Donations, Lake County Captains, Midwest League, Ohio, Supporting the Community, United Way { }

 RubberDucks Launch QuAkron Cares Program To Assist With COVID-19 Relief Efforts